-- 2. The following modules shall be recognised as contributing to the award of any BSc (except Medical), MSci, MChem, MMath, MPhys, MGeol, MBiochem, MBiol or MMarBiol degree: - (i) Astronomy, Biology, Chemistry, Computer Science, Earth Science, Geography, Information Technology, Mathematics, Neuroscience, Physics, Psychology, Statistics; - (ii) Economics, Interdisciplinary Modules approved by the Faculty of Science, Management, Philosophy, Sustainable Development; - (iii) Modern Languages as specified in the requirements of a recognised 'With Language' degree; - (iv) any other module qualifying for a degree in another Faculty.
+- 2. Modules in the following subjects shall be recognised as contributing to the award of any BSc (except Medical), MSci, MChem, MMath, MPhys, MGeol, MBiochem, MBiol or MMarBiol degree: - (i) Astronomy, Biology, Chemistry, Computer Science, Earth Science, Economics, Geography, Mathematics, Neuroscience, Physics, Psychology, Statistics; - (ii) Interdisciplinary Modules approved by the Faculty of Science, Management, Philosophy, Sustainable Development; - (iii) Modern Languages as specified in the requirements of a recognised 'With Language' degree in the Faculty of Science; - (iv) any other module qualifying for a degree in another Faculty.